apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 * You can install **multiple** `CacheListener` in the same region.
 * When multiple listeners are installed, they will be executed in the same order they’re registered in the system.
 One at a time.
-* For partitioned regions, only the listeners in the event’s primary node will be executed.
+* For partitioned regions, only the listeners in the event’s primary node will process the event.
-* For replicated regions, only the first node to successfully execute the listeners will be called.
+* For replicated regions, all nodes with the listener installed will process the event.
-* For local regions, only local listener (if defined) will be called.
+* For local regions, only local listener (if defined) will process the event.
 * For long running or batch processing consider using an `AsynchronousEventListener`.

 Available events and callbacks: